Practical Application Security for Developers - Part 1: Cryptographic Foundations

 |---|---|---|

-Each question maps to a specific primitive.
-By the end of this article, you'll know exactly which one to reach for.
+By the end of this article, you'll know exactly when to use hashes, MACs, digital signatures, and encryption.

 Service Identity in Distributed Systems